What’s causing the migrant surge at the U.S. border? Poverty, violence and hopes for Biden.

 “Migration is like the stock market — it reacts to any sign, positive or negative,” said the Rev. Alejandro Solalinde, a migrant advocate based in the southern city of Oaxaca.
 “Since Biden was a candidate, he gave hope to migrants, although he never said the United States was going to open its doors to all migrants.”

-Republicans accuse Biden of causing a migration crisis by halting construction of former president Donald Trump’s border wall and scrapping a policy that required asylum seekers to wait in Mexico or apply from other countries.
+Republicans accuse Biden of causing a migration crisis by halting construction of President Donald Trump’s border wall and scrapping a policy that required asylum seekers to wait in Mexico or apply from other countries.

 Biden denies the claims.
 Migration also ebbed and flowed under Trump, in part due to perceptions of how difficult it was to cross the border in a given moment.